St. Leonards, Newland, Chapel of the Beauchamp Community, Newland

 - More Info

-St Leonard's Newland, Chapel of the Beauchamp Community
+St Leonard's Newland, Chapel of the Beauchamp Community.
+Celebrating 150 years during 2014

 Church Opening Times

-The church is open to all every Sunday.
+St. Leonard's church is a private chapel open to all in need every Sunday.
 Holy Communion is at 8 a.m. and Sung Eucharist at 11 a.m.
 Details of all other services can be found here and the St. Leonard's web site. http://stleonardsnewland.org Visitors are welcome throughout the week by appointment.
-Please telephone either the Administrator of the Beauchamp Community or the Publicity Officer to make arrangements to visit, or come along to one of the services where you will receive a warm welcome.
+Please telephone the Administrator of the Beauchamp Community to make arrangements to visit, or come along to one of the services where you will receive a warm welcome.

 The current Chaplain to the Beauchamp Community is Fr Roger Watson.
 There are other retired priests living in the Community who assist as and when they feel they are able.
 An appreciation of the importance of prayer and the ancient traditions of Christian worship within the Church of England inspires all of our services, from a quiet weekday Communion in the Cloister Chapel to the full splendour of the Sung Eucharist on a Sunday morning.
 We remain committed to preaching the Word of God and ministering His Sacraments to all who desire them, and we hope you will join us in this mission.